thegeeklab/ansible-later/README.md

 [![Source: GitHub](https://img.shields.io/badge/source-github-blue.svg?logo=github&logoColor=white)](https://github.com/thegeeklab/ansible-later)
 [![License: MIT](https://img.shields.io/github/license/thegeeklab/ansible-later)](https://github.com/thegeeklab/ansible-later/blob/master/LICENSE)

-This is a fork of Will Thames [ansible-review](https://github.com/willthames/ansible-review) so credits goes to him for his work on ansible-review and ansible-lint.

-_ansible-later_ is a best practice scanner and linting tool.
+ansible-later is a best practice scanner and linting tool.
 In most cases, if you write Ansible roles in a team, it helps to have a coding or best practice guideline in place.
 This will make Ansible roles more readable for all maintainers and can reduce the troubleshooting time.

-_ansible-later_ does __not__ ensure that your role will work as expected.
+ansible-later does __not__ ensure that your role will work as expected.
 For Deployment test you can use other tools like [molecule](https://github.com/ansible/molecule).

 You can find the full documentation at [https://ansible-later.geekdocs.de](https://ansible-later.geekdocs.de/).